 The qualifying for the tournament is almost complicated enough to warrant a page all of its own, getting underway as it does the autumn after the previous World Cup is completed.
 Teams are entered into qualifying groups according to the ranking on the global scale, being seeded accordingly.
 Qualifying is played out in a group format with a given number of teams in each group moving into the finals proper.

 Things are complicated slightly by the recent introduction of the UEFA Nations League tournament.
 The idea behind it was to give international teams some structure to their time, rather than just playing countless different friendlies that didn’t mean anything.
-Yet only the first 20 spots for Euro 2021 were given to teams through qualifying, with the four remaining spots handed out according to a team’s performance in the Nations League.
+Yet only the first 20 spots for Euro 2024 were given to teams through qualifying, one for the host Germany, with the three remaining spots handed out according to a team’s performance in the Nations League.

 Starting with the 2016 European Championship, 24 teams progress out of qualifying and into the finals themselves.
 Those 24 teams are then put into six groups with four teams in each, with each team playing all others in their group in the hope of progressing to the knockout stage of the competition.